mnot/I-D/http-proxy-problem/draft.md

 those that break the reasonable expectations of other stakeholders) are a small portion of those deployed used.

+Note that while proxies have a legitimate place, it does not imply that they are an equal stakeholder to other parties in all ways; e.g., they do not have a natural right to access encrypted content, for example.

 ## Security Should be Encouraged